marlonreghert/cs-server/README.md

 # CS Server

 CS Server is a Go-based backend service that periodically reads live venue busyness data from the BestTime API and provides it through a web API.
-The application is currently using mocked responses.

 ---